sywhang/docs/docs/core/diagnostics/logging-tracing.md

 ### Logging events

 The following APIs are more event oriented.
-Rather than logging simple strings they log event objects.
+These APIs allow you to log custom structured objects instead of simple strings and can be useful for logging.

 - <xref:System.Diagnostics.Tracing.EventSource?displayProperty=nameWithType>
   - EventSource is the primary root .NET Core tracing API.
   - Available in all .NET Standard versions.
   - Only allows tracing serializable objects.
-  - Can be consumed in-process via any [EventListener](xref:System.Diagnostics.Tracing.EventListener) instances configured to consume the EventSource.
+  - Can be consumed in-process with [EventListeners](eventlisteners.md).
   - Can be consumed out-of-process via:
     - [.NET Core's EventPipe](./eventpipe.md) on all platforms
     - [Event Tracing for Windows (ETW)](/windows/win32/etw/event-tracing-portal)